 - Otmar Weiss (Austria)

-The foundation of the eass stemmed from two main ideas.
+The idea for founding the eass originated from two key factors.
 Firstly, up to that time there had been no organization representing experts in the area of sport and social sciences on the European scene.
-Secondly, the integration of ten new member states to the European Union, most of them from former Eastern Europe, posed a number of challenges not only for politics and economy, but also for sport and the social sciences.
-Not only the Eastern European countries, but all of Europe is in the course of the process of enlargement, where cultural dialogue is a significant bi-product, a natural laboratory.
+Secondly, the accession of ten new member states to the European Union, most of them Eastern European countries, posed a number of challenges not only for politics and the economy, but also for sport and social sciences.
+The ongoing process of enlargement concerns not only the Eastern European countries, but all of Europe, with cultural dialogue as a significant bi-product, as in a living laboratory.
 In Europe, with its ethnically and/or culturally diverse population, the role of sport as a vehicle for cultural dialogue is of particular interest.
-With the increasing importance of sport the exploration of its sociocultural, sociopolitical, socioeconomic etc. functions and problems is becoming an ever more essential task for the sociology of sport.
+With the growing importance of sport, the exploration of its functions and problems regarding sociocultural, sociopolitical, socioeconomic etc. aspects has become a task of increasing importance for the sociology of sport.

-In this context new perspectives in scientific orientation and research activities (e.g. cross-cultural studies) on the European scene have evolved.
-It is important that the sociology of sport investigates the development and differentiation of sport over time and across different societies.
-The eass conferences, which are held annually, have an identity formation potential both for the discipline itself and for the participants.
-The latter contribute to forming international networks and relationships in the forefront of the field, which facilitate both circulation of knowledge, and international collaboration in research.
-Such bridges are essential for sparkling new initiatives and for creating a larger scientific community.
+In this context, new perspectives for scientific orientation and research activities (e.g., cross-cultural studies) have evolved on the European scene.
+It is essential for the sociology of sport to investigate the development and differentiation of sport over time and across different societies.
+The eass conferences, which are held annually, have an identity-forming potential both for the discipline itself and for the participants.
+The latter contribute to building international networks and relationships in the forefront of the field, facilitating both the circulation of knowledge and international research collaboration.
+Such bridges are vital for sparkling new initiatives and for creating a larger scientific community.

-According to its statutes the eass is a non-profit organization with the purpose of promoting social sciences and social research in sport at the European level and to offer scientific advice to European institutions such as the EU and the Council of Europe.
+According to its Articles of Association the eass is a non-profit organization with the purpose of promoting social sciences and social research in sport at the European level and to offer scientific advice to European institutions such as the EU and the Council of Europe.